PsychoTea/machswap2/README.md

 Works on A7 - A11 devices (no A12 as I have no A12 device).

 Many thanks to @s1guza, @littlelailo, and @qwertyoruiopz.
+Oh, and that whoever that was at c3 that suggested using Mach messages as kernel buffers.

 Twitter - https://twitter.com/iBSparkes